luanreduardo/brazilian_indexes_portfolio/README.md

-# robust_portfolio_copulas
+# Portfolio for Brazilian Indexes

-Studying codes from the cap 10-12 of Financial Risk Modelling and Portfolio Optimization by Pfaff
+Application of codes from the cap 10-12 of Financial Risk Modelling and Portfolio Optimization by Pfaff for some Brazilian indexes